MarkSort/marla/README.md

   - Custom Router Function - for example, check a database for dynamic paths
 - Automatic HTTP 404 responses when paths are not found, and HTTP 405 when methods are not supported
 - Panics (unwinding) in handlers or middleware will return HTTP 500 responses
-- Post-Routing / Pre-Request Middleware
+- Post-Routing / Pre-Handler Middleware
   - You provide a default list of Middleware to run for all requests
   - Override the default Middleware for individual routes
   - Middleware can send custom responses, preventing call to handlers